Rabies: Report Animal Bite or Incident

 If you own a dog, cat, or ferret, you're required by South Carolina's rabies law to keep your animal's rabies shot up to date.
 This usually means a once-a-year vaccine, but veterinarians also offer multi-year vaccines for cats and dogs that offer good protection and satisfy the legal requirement.

-Your veterinarian or veterinary technician can administer the vaccine, or you can take advantage of the yearly low-cost rabies vaccination clinics DPH sponsors with local veterinarians, usually in the spring.
+Your veterinarian or veterinary technician can administer the vaccine, or you can take advantage of the low-cost rabies vaccination clinics DPH sponsors with local veterinarians, usually in the spring.

 Some animal rescue groups and veterinarians also offer lower-cost vaccination clinics throughout the year.
 Find a low-cost rabies vaccination clinic.